byui-cse/cse251-course/week04/prove.md

 ### Plot created by your program.

-**Before** the Dealership takes a car from the queue, it uses `qsize()` to get the size of the queue and updates the `queue_stats` list.
+**Before** the Dealership takes a car from the queue, it uses `size()` to get the size of the queue and updates the `queue_stats` list.
 Here is an example of a plot (Your plot might/will look different).
 Each bar represents the size of the queue while the program is running.
 From this plot, the program had a full queue of size 10 during most of the execution time.

 ![](plot.png)